-The Anthropic Helm chart installs the tunnel stack as a single Deployment and attaches it to the tunnel you created in the Console.
+The Anthropic Helm chart installs the tunnel stack as a single Deployment and attaches it to your tunnel: one the chart's setup hook creates for you, or an existing tunnel you created in the Console.

 You need:

 tnl_...).
-For manual provisioning you also need the tunnel token and tunnel domain from that step.org:manage_tunnels.helm and kubectl.
+Manual provisioning always starts from a Console-created tunnel; you'll also need its tunnel token and tunnel domain.workspace:manage_tunnels.helm and kubectl.
 The Without programmatic access tab also uses openssl (1.1.1 or later).api.anthropic.com (443 TCP) and the tunnel edge (7844 TCP and UDP).
 See the full network requirements.gateway.config.routes.
 If you don't have one yet, use the sample server.If you don't have an MCP server available for testing, use this minimal one:

 kubectl create namespace mcp-tunnel --dry-run=client -o yaml | kubectl apply -f -